Our pay philosophy

-In 2021, we expanded our assessment to include equity grants as part of our annual stock refresh program.
-As our first step in including equity, we looked at the distribution of stock awards to our eligible employees.
+In 2021, we expanded our assessment to include equity grants as part of our annual stock refresh program, looking at the distribution of stock awards to eligible employees.

 We recognize that it’s not enough to focus on gender equality alone.
 We now evaluate pay disparities among gender, then we analyze pay disparities among race and ethnicity (in the U.S.).
 By focusing on different races and ethnicities, we can have a more complete picture of each employee and better address their unique needs.